 RELATED: OMG!
 Are Friends Costars Courteney Cox and Matthew Perry Dating?!

 "Regarding Matthew Perry and the James Burrows tribute, Matthew will not be attending, as he is in London in rehearsals for his play, The End of Longing, which begins previews on Feb.
 2 at the Playhouse Theatre," the 46-year-old actor's rep, Lisa Kasteler, said in a statement.

-The cast of Friends.
+The Friends cast in June 1994.
 (Photo Credit: Getty Images)

-Click through the gallery below to see the Friends stars' net worths!
+Click through the gallery below to see all the Friends stars' net worths!

 The actor attempted to continue his time as Joey Tribbiani on the spin-off Joey, but the show was sadly short-lived.
 Matt — who now stars on the Showtime series Episodes and on Man with a Plan — has one daughter, Marina, with his ex-wife, Melissa McKnight.